 The real hope in combating biases like my own against Madhu during our first meeting, lies in System 2, which involves active contemplation, or ‘slow thinking’.
 This type of thought, Kahneman argues, can override the heuristics of System 1 when they lead to subpar decisions — thus preventing a heuristic from becoming a bias.

-All in all, we are still in the early stages of our understanding of both, the ways in which implicit biases shape our behaviour, and the ways we can actively combat them.
+All in all, we are still in the early stages of our understanding of both, the ways in which implicit biases shape our behavior, and the ways we can actively combat them.
 As is often the case, a sound place to start is to actively challenge our own prejudicial perceptions when they lead us to conclusions that are harmful to those around us.

 At the very least, we owe it to the millions just like Madhu, who should not have to wage war on discrimination each day simply to be themselves.